ChenyuWang-Monica/DRAKES/drakes_protein/README.md

 ## Protein Sequence Design: Optimizing Stability in Inverse Folding Model
-This codebase is developed on top of [MultiFlow](https://github.com/jasonkyuyim/multiflow).
+This codebase is developed on top of [MultiFlow (Campbell & Yim et.al, 2024)](https://github.com/jasonkyuyim/multiflow).

 ### Environment Installation
 For the environment installation, please refer to [MultiFlow](https://github.com/jasonkyuyim/multiflow) for details.